How to Refresh Your Home for Spring

 spring home refresh

-A natural fiber basket is an easy, functional way to refresh your space for spring.
-Use larger baskets to store blankets and magazines, and opt for smaller baskets to hold your keys, stationary, or anything that you need to be accessible but out of sight.
-I use a large wicker basket to organize my exercise equipment like my yoga mat, exercise bands and light hand weights.
+I personally use a large woven basket to organize my exercise equipment like my yoga mat, exercise bands and light hand weights.
+It’s stylish and accessible but keeps anything less-than-aesthetic out of sight.
 You’ll always find a good use for a simple basket.

 spring home refresh